-In addition to basic fees and enrollment fees, nonresidents of California and Foreign students are required to pay tuition of $204.00 plus the CA Resident Fee, per semester unit.
-(Nonresident students are those who have not resided in the state of California long enough to meet the California residency requirements, or international students, or aliens whose status or length of residence has prevented them from meeting the residency requirement.)
+In addition to basic fees and enrollment fees, nonresidents of California and Foreign students are required to pay tuition of $234.00 plus the CA Resident Fee, per semester unit.
+(Nonresident students are those who have not resided in the state of California long enough to meet the California residency requirements, international students, and aliens whose status or length of residence has prevented them from meeting the residency requirement.)

 Education Code section 76365 permits colleges to require students to provide various types of instructional materials and enables colleges to sell such materials to students who wish to purchase the required materials.
 In accordance with the Student Fee Handbook of California Community Colleges, West Valley College charges mandatory and optional course material fees for selected courses that require students to be issued instructional materials in order to achieve the objectives of the specific course.
 For more information regarding the current courses that charge mandatory or optional fees, please see the enclosed document:

 Transcripts are $6.00 each.
 There is a 24 hour Rush service available for $15.00 for the first transcript and $5.00 per additional transcript ordered at the same time.
 A rush guarantees transcript will be processed and mailed out via United States Postal Service (or ready for pick-up) in 24 hours [Monday through Thursday].
 There is also a Special ONE HOUR In Person Rush Service available for $20.00 for the first transcript and $5.00 per additional transcript ordered at the same time.
 Each student receives the first 2 transcripts free and only applies to regular Processing.
 ALL rush processing will be charged the applicable fees.
 Requests for other printed documents are $2.00 each.